-Recently, I had the opportunity to re-visit Kyoto again, for the third time.
-I visited Kyoto for the first time during Sakura season, then again in Momiji (Fall) season, before coming back during the pandemic when there weren’t any international tourists in Japan.
+Recently, I had the opportunity to revisit Kyoto again, for the third time.
+I visited Kyoto for the first time during Sakura (Spring) season, then again in Momiji (Fall) season, before coming back during the pandemic when there weren’t any international tourists in Japan.

-Needless to say, I feel like I’ve seen Kyoto at her best times and I can’t wait to share everything I know about Kyoto with you!
+Needless to say, I feel like I’ve seen Kyoto at its best times and I can’t wait to share everything I know about Kyoto with you!

 - How to get to Kyoto